jmrnilsson/MinMQ/README.md

 - Named queues.
 - Message content limit (<1 MB).
 - Mime-Types.
+- Flushing to multiple IDevices.
+Currently, all records are flushing to Postgres.

 ## In a more distant future the following things may also be explored:
 - Faster Materialized views, cached responses or read models.